Opinion polling for the 2026 Hungarian parliamentary election

-In the run-up to the 2026 Hungarian parliamentary election which is expected to be held in April 2026, various organizations carry out opinion polling to gauge voting intention in Hungary.
+In the run-up to the 2026 Hungarian parliamentary election which was held on 12 April 2026, various organizations carried out opinion polling to gauge voting intention in Hungary.
 The results of such polls are displayed in this article.

 Pollster bias

 Pollsters

 The following table displays the pollsters in alphabetical order which have alleged funding and/or links to political parties: